umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-basic-website/README.md

 ## [Conclusions](conclusion.md)

-By this stage, you'll have a basic functioning site.
+By this stage, you will have a basic functioning site.
 Discover where to go next and explore the deeper capabilities of Umbraco with additional resources.